lantins/float64-website/source/blog/2014-08-20-php-fpm-sockets-apache-mod-proxy-fcgi-ubuntu.md

 You may need to adjust application code or nginx config files to get things working, this becomes a problem when you have thousands of virtual hosts.

-If what I've just mentioned does not effect you, stop reading and go use nginx.
+If what I've just mentioned does not affect you, stop reading and go use nginx.

 ## Apache 2.4 and mod_proxy_fcgi